AntonovAnton/math.evaluation/README.md

     6: 3^4sin(-PI/2) = -81;
     7: -3^4sin(-PI/2) = 81; //completed

-***NOTE**: To prevent memory leaks, it’s important to unsubscribe from the event after subscribing to it.
+***NOTE**: To prevent memory leaks, it's important to unsubscribe from the event after subscribing to it.
 The Evaluating event is cleaned up in the Dispose method, so I recommend using the **using** statement to ensure proper disposal and efficient resource management.*

 ## Complex numbers